L. Gary Stinson Grant Fund Proposal Guidelines

 All approved applicants must adhere to the Recognition, Records and Reporting requirements as described in the application instructions.
 This includes:

-- Recognition will be given to AZSFWC as a partner in helping fund the grant through ALL means of advertising including but not limited to the following:
+• Recognition will be given to AZSFWC as a partner in helping fund the grant through ALL means of advertising before, during and after the project/event including but not limited to the following:

-- Display the AZSFWC logo and name on all marketing and promotional materials and media including press releases, social media posts, etc
+• Display the AZSFWC logo and/or name on all marketing and promotional materials and media including press releases, printed material, social media, newsletter communication pre/post event or project

-- During the project or activity you will mention to all helping or attending how the AZSFWC grant helped fund the project/activity
+• During the project or event you will mention to all helping or attending how the AZSFWC grant helped fund the project/activity

-Failure to fulfill these recognition and reporting requirements can result in demand for return of the funds and/or denial of any future funding request from the grantee.
+Failure to fulfill these recognition and reporting requirements will result in demand for return of the funds and may result in denial of any future funding request from the grantee.